Call Center Metrics

 • The call center software isn't prepared to handle the call volume

-This metric tracks the average time, starting from when an agent spends time picking up the phone until the call is disconnected.
+This metric tracks the average time to entirely complete a customer interaction, starting from when an agent picks up the phone until they complete their after-call work (ACW).

 Tracks and measures the average time it takes agents to do the work associated with a call after it's finished.

-Tracks the percentage of calls where the agent can address a caller's issues without transferring, escalating, or returning the call.
+Tracks the percentage of interactions where the agent can address a customer's issues without transferring, escalating, or returning the call or otherwise causing the customer to reach out for a second time.

 Occupancy rate metrics indicate how much time agents are on live calls or finishing up work related to those calls.

-Using data and metrics in the workplace is helpful.
+Using data and metrics in any workplace is helpful.
 They enable organizations to understand how day-to-day actions affect the rest of company operations and allow organizations to set and track goals.

 Customer experience metrics and KPIs

-Surveys show that customers were less satisfied when they had to:
+Surveys show that customers are typically less satisfied when they have to:

 • Be transferred